 High intensity discharge (HID) lamps require auxiliary equipment (ballasts, capacitors, ignitors or power supplies) to provide the correct electrical values for starting and operating.
 This auxiliary equipment must meet all electrical specifications outlined by the American National Standards Institute (ANSI).
-Westinghouse Lighting will not be responsible for poor performance, personal injury, property damage, burns or fire from lamps operating on unapproved auxiliary equipment or from lamps being operated in a manner inconsistent with their design.
+Westinghouse Lighting will not be responsible for poor performance, personal injury, property damage, burns or fire from lamps operating on unapproved auxiliary equipment or from lamps being operated in a manner inconsistent with their

-glasses and gloves should be used when installing or removing HID lamps.
-Lamps should be installed firmly into appropriate lamp sockets, without over tightening, to avoid loosening from vibration.
+Power should always be turned off and preferably locked out in accordance with OSHA guidelines whenever installation, removal or maintenance is performed on lighting systems.
+Safety glasses and gloves should be used when installing or removing HID lamps.
+Lamps should be installed firmly into appropriate lamp sockets, without over tightening, to avoid loosening from